United Nations Security Council Resolution 1683

-United Nations Security Council Resolution 1683, adopted unanimously on June 13, 2006, after recalling all previous resolutions on the situation in Liberia and West Africa, the Council adjusted the arms embargo against the country so that weapons and ammunition could be used for training purposes by the government, police and security forces.
+United Nations Security Council Resolution 1683, was adopted unanimously on June 13, 2006, after recalling all previous resolutions on the situation in Liberia and West Africa.
+The Council adjusted the arms embargo against the country so that weapons and ammunition could be used for training purposes by the government, police and security forces.

 Liberia welcomed the resolution, but urged sanctions relating to timber and diamonds to be lifted.

 Resolution

 Observations

 The Council began by welcoming the role of President Ellen Johnson Sirleaf in her efforts to restore, peace and stability to Liberia.
 It emphasised that the United Nations Mission in Liberia (UNMIL) would support the Liberian government to build a democratic nation.

 The resolution recognised that the Liberian police and security forces needed to assume greater responsibility for national security.
 Furthermore, progress had been made in Liberia but the situation continued to constitute a threat to peace and security in the region.